 Balance is best trained by speaking to the body in a language it understands.
 Being fluid in a vocabulary that all bodies speak for better balance is simple: Move in 6 directions, diversifying movement angle, speed, direction, load and distance!

-Learn these tricks, how to diversify your workouts, and build better balance using WECOACH Workouts – online water workouts for all abilities.
+Learn these tricks, how to diversify your workouts, and build better balance inside Wavemakers – online water workouts that will help you minimise pain, get better mobility, and stay accountable with workouts that work.